SoftFever/OrcaSlicer/doc/print_settings/speed/speed_settings_acceleration.md

 # Acceleration

+Acceleration in 3D printing is usually set on the printer's firmware settings.
+This setting will try to override the acceleration when [normal printing acceleration](#normal-printing) value is different than 0.
+Orca will limit the acceleration to not exceed the acceleration set in the Printer's Motion Ability settings.

 ## Normal printing

-The default acceleration of both normal printing and travel except initial layer.
+The default acceleration of both normal printing and travel.

 ## Outer wall